Tanusree1308/salesforce-training/week 1/day1/README.md

 ![Object Manager View](pic3.png)

-# Week 1: Salesforce Fundamentals
+# Day 1: Salesforce Fundamentals

 ## 1. What problem does Salesforce solve?
 Imagine a business where the sales team uses sticky notes, the marketing team uses spreadsheets, and the support team uses a different app entirely.
 Nobody knows what the other is doing, and the customer has to repeat their story every time they call.